sercankulcu/sercankulcu.github.io/_fun/back-to-the-future.md

    - nostalgia
 ---

-I first watched *Back to the Future* on television during a summer holiday.

-I was not thinking about time travel seriously.

-I was thinking about the car.

-The DeLorean looked perfect.

-Doors opening upward.

-Lights.

-Displays.

-Wires.

-A machine with one impossible function.

-For a while, that was enough.

-Then the film quietly introduced a much stranger idea.

-Imagine meeting your parents before they became your parents.

-Not as authority figures.

-Not as the people who already know the rules.

-As young people.

-Uncertain.

-Awkward.

-Making mistakes.

-That idea stayed with me longer than the time machine.

-Children know their parents only from the middle of the story.

-By the time we become aware of them as people, they already have histories we did not witness.

-They had friends before us.

-Fears before us.

-Plans that changed.

-Versions of themselves we will never meet.

-*Marty* gets to meet those versions.

-That makes the comedy unexpectedly moving.

-George McFly is especially interesting.

-Marty has grown up knowing his father as timid and defeated.

-Then he discovers that this personality was not inevitable.

-A few decisions, moments of courage, humiliations, and opportunities shaped the person he later knew.

-The film turns personality into something historical.

-We often speak as if people simply are what they are.

-In reality, a person is partly the accumulated result of moments nobody else remembers.

-That thought made the time-travel mechanics more interesting.

-Changing one event changes many others.

-The film exaggerates this for comedy, but ordinary life contains a quieter version.

-A teacher encourages someone.

-A person misses a bus.

-Two people meet.

-Someone chooses one university instead of another.

-A family moves.

-A job is accepted.

-Years later, entire lives exist because of decisions that seemed small at the time.

-We cannot travel backward to test the alternatives.

-That may be why we think about them so much.

-What if?

-What if I had gone?

-What if I had stayed?

-What if I had said yes?

-Time-travel stories turn regret into engineering.

-Build the machine.

-Set the date.

-Try again.

-Real life gives us memory instead.

-Less useful.

-More dangerous.

-Doc Brown's enthusiasm also made an impression on me.

-He builds something absurd because curiosity is stronger than practicality.

-That is a type of character I have always liked.

-The person who asks, “Can this be done?” before asking whether anybody requested it.

-Many interesting technical projects probably begin that way.

-Not with a business case.

-With curiosity.

-Of course, most do not produce time machines.

-Still, the impulse is familiar.

-When I watched the film again later, the DeLorean was still wonderful.

-But the family story had become more interesting.

-That is one of the pleasures of revisiting old films.

-The movie stays the same.

-The viewer changes.
+The first time I watched *Back to the Future*, I wanted the DeLorean.

+That was the entire intellectual effect of the film on me.
+A car with doors that opened upward could already have occupied my imagination for weeks; a car that also travelled through time seemed almost unfair to every other machine ever built.

+I saw it on television during a summer holiday.
+The afternoon was too hot to go outside, the curtains were half closed, and I lay on the floor because that was the coolest part of the room.
+I remember the blue light from the television and the pleasure of Doc Brown explaining something impossible with the confidence of a man discussing a household repair.

+Years later, when I watched the film again, the car was still wonderful.
+But it was no longer the strangest idea in the story.

+Meeting your parents before they became your parents was.

+Children enter their parents' lives halfway through.
+We know them after important choices have already been made, after friendships have come and gone, after ambitions have been modified, after disappointments have been absorbed into personality.
+A parent arrives in a child's consciousness as if fully formed, carrying rules and habits that seem to have existed forever.

+Marty receives the impossible privilege of seeing the drafts.

+His father is not yet the timid man he knows.
+His mother is not yet the mother who tells stories about how people behaved properly in her youth.
+They are young, uncertain, vain, frightened, impulsive, and entirely unaware that one day another human being will treat them as the source of authority.

+That idea changed something for me.
+I began asking my parents questions I had never thought to ask: What music did you listen to?
+Who were your friends?
+What did you want to become?
+What did you buy with your first salary?
+The answers were rarely dramatic.
+That was precisely why I liked them.
+They turned parents back into people.

+Time-travel stories make another ordinary truth visible: enormous consequences may begin in moments too small to be recognized at the time.
+Someone misses a bus.
+A teacher encourages a student.
+Two people happen to attend the same event.
+A family moves to another city.
+A person accepts one job and rejects another.
+Years later, entire lives hang from those decisions.

+We cannot return to test the alternatives, which is probably why the phrase *what if* has such power.
+Fiction gives the question machinery.
+Build a device, enter a date, go back, and discover what the other branch of the decision tree contains.

+Real life is less cooperative.
+We receive memory instead, and memory has no experimental control group.

+Doc Brown's enthusiasm also looks different to me now.
+He builds something absurd before asking whether it is useful.
+There is something wonderfully pure in that curiosity.
+Many technical projects begin with a similarly irresponsible question: can this be done?
+Practicality arrives later carrying forms.

+When I was young, I thought *Back to the Future* was about escaping the limitations of time.

+Now I think it is partly about discovering that the past was once as open and uncertain as the present feels to us.

+The film stays the same.
+The viewer moves.

 As a child, I wanted the car.

-Later, I wanted the chance to ask my parents what they were like before I knew them.
+Later, I wanted an afternoon with my parents before they knew who I was.